-- 11.1 This chapter presents the strategy and policies for employment and issues relating to working in Pendle.
+- 11.1 Community facilities include, but not exclusively, public services (health, education etc), community centres, public halls, policing, fire and ambulance services, youth centres, libraries, places of worship, arts and culture facilities and services provided by the voluntary sectors.
+Health (including leisure and recreation) and social care and education facilities are dealt with in more detail in Policies SUP2 and SUP3. - 11.2 This chapter presents the strategy and policies for employment and issues relating to working in Pendle.
 It specifically addresses the three main components of the local economy: - 1.
 Production (including manufacturing) and services. - 2.
 Retailing and town centres. - 3.
-Tourism, culture and leisure. - 11.2 A healthy and sustainable local economy is seen as being a prerequisite for securing confident, socially cohesive and prosperous communities; one of the key themes in Our Pendle Our Future: Pendle's Sustainable Community Strategy (SCS) (2008). - 11.3 Creating and sustaining local employment opportunities is a key component in regenerating deprived areas and delivering sustainable communities.
-This chapter considers how we will support development that helps to attract new investment to the area and encourages new business formation, which are seen as the key components in helping to diversify and strengthen the local economy. - 11.4 In doing so we address the locational requirements of businesses, and the design of new business premises, which both have a major influence on economic performance.
+Tourism, culture and leisure. - 11.3 A healthy and sustainable local economy is seen as being a prerequisite for securing confident, socially cohesive and prosperous communities; one of the key themes in Our Pendle Our Future: Pendle's Sustainable Community Strategy (2008) (SCS). - 11.4 Creating and sustaining local employment opportunities is a key component in regenerating deprived areas and delivering sustainable communities.
+This chapter considers how we will support development that helps to attract new investment to the area and encourages new business formation, which are seen as the key components in helping to diversify and strengthen the local economy. - 11.5 In doing so we address the locational requirements of businesses, and the design of new business premises, which both have a major influence on economic performance.